NextSDS Logo

 Skin contact

-In case of skin irritation rinse affected areas with water and wash gently.
+Rinse affected areas with water and wash gently.
+Do not rub or scratch exposed skin.

 Symptoms: Skin irritation.